Linezolid

 Breast Feeding

-unsafeAvoid taking Linezolid if you are breastfeeding as it may pass into breast milk and could affect the baby.
+unsafeAvoid taking Linezolid if you are breastfeeding, as it may pass into breast milk and cause harmful effects in the baby.

 Driving